-To be eligible for any Emergency Crisis and/or Prevention Assistance, households must:
+To be eligible for any Crisis Assistance, households must:

 - 1. Meet the WHEAP non-financial eligibility criteria; and - 2.
 Have a direct pay relationship with a participating energy vendor.
-Applicants without a direct pay relationship are not eligible for Emergency Crisis or Prevention Assistance benefits.
+Applicants without a direct pay relationship are not eligible for Crisis Assistance benefits.

-To be considered for Emergency Crisis or Prevention Assistance, applicants must have had eligibility determined by having completed an HE+ Application at any time during the current program year.
-If an applicant is deemed eligible for the current program year, the eligibility applies for the entire program year for any Emergency Crisis or Prevention Assistance services.
+To be considered for Crisis Assistance, applicants must have had eligibility determined by having completed an HE+ Application at any time during the current program year.
+If an applicant is deemed eligible for the current program year, the eligibility applies for the entire program year for Crisis Assistance services.